MicrosoftDocs/appcenter-docs/docs/auth/index.md

 ## Pricing

 App Center Auth is a free service, but you pay for [Azure AD B2C authentications](https://azure.microsoft.com/pricing/details/active-directory-b2c/).
-The first 50,000 authentications per month are free.
+The first 50,000 active monthly users are free.
 An authentication is defined as a token issued either in response to a sign-in request initiated by a user, or initiated by an application on behalf of a user (e.g. token refresh, where the refresh interval is configurable).
 It is free to store authenticated users in the Azure AD B2C tenant.
 If you turn on **Multi-Factor Authentication**, you will be charged at a flat fee of $0.03 per authentication.

 ## Getting Started